 print("back to main level")

 The code above prints “a is True” followed by “back to main level”.
-Note how control is passed from the first if statement’s True path to the main level based entirely on indentation while in most other languages the final line would execute only when the second if evaluated to True.
+Note how control is passed from the first if statement’s True path to the main level based entirely on indentation while in other languages that do not rely on indention, the second if would always execute and would print “b is true” since the second if would evaluate to True.

 6.28.2 Guidance to language users

 Use only spaces or tabs, not both, to indent to demark control flow.

+Note: Python 3.0+ will refuse to compile code that uses a mixture of tabs and spaces for indentation.

 6.29 Loop Control Variables [TEX]